 Summer Term Academic Load.
 Traditional students can also register for up to fifteen (15) hours in the Summer term.
 The recommended maximum load during the May Session is six (6) credit hours, and the maximum load during the Short Summer Session is nine (9) credit hours.
 Students wishing to register for sixteen (16) or more credit hours in the Summer term must request approval from the Provost by completing and submitting the Academic Overload Request form to the Office of Academic Affairs during the registration process.
-This form and instructions for completing and submitting it are available online on the Academics page of the website (http://intranet.oak.edu/academics/index.php).
+This form and instructions for completing and submitting it are available online on the Academics page of the website http://intranet.oak.edu/academics/index.php).

-Traditional students are restricted to one online class during the Summer term.
-Students wishing to take more than one online course during the Summer term must request Provost approval.
-For more information please see the Traditional Students Registering for Online Courses section below.
+Traditional students are restricted to six (6) credit hours of online courses during the summer term with no more than three (3) credit hours in any online session.
+For more information about restrictions for traditional students taking online courses, please see the Traditional Students Registering for Online Courses section below.